visaal23/EC601Product-Design/Sprint 1.md

 Relay allows one circuit to switch another circuit while they are separated.
 Relay is used when we want to use a low voltage circuit to turn ON and OFF the device which required high voltage for its operation.
 For example, 5V supply connected to the relay is sufficient to drive the bulb operated on 230V AC mains.

 ## Work to be Done(Sprint 2):
-1.Gathering all required components for the project.
+1. Gathering all required components for the project.
-2.Connecting USB Microphone with Raspberry Pi: Need to find whether the microphone is compatible with the raspberry pi and program it accordingly.
+2. Connecting USB Microphone with Raspberry Pi: Need to find whether the microphone is compatible with the raspberry pi and program it accordingly.
-3.Libraries required for Speech Recognition on Raspberry Pi 4.Raspberry Pi Speech Recognition Program 5.Controlling AC Loads through Voice Commands on Pi
+3. Libraries required for Speech Recognition on Raspberry Pi
+4. Raspberry Pi Speech Recognition Program
+5. Controlling AC Loads through Voice Commands on Pi